jarowmyers/jarowmyers.github.io/dockerlab.md

 ```
 This was met with an error.
 Evidently the docker daemon was not running, so it needed to be started.
 I thought having docker running would handle this but for some reason it did not.

-This issue was fixed by opening new terminal window and using the following command to manually start the daemon:
+This issue was fixed by opening a new terminal window and using the following command to manually start the daemon:
 ```markdown
 sudo dockerd
 ```